michaelcpuckett/activity-kit/README.md

 #### Database Adapaters

+There is a large amount of data related to profiles and interactions that must be persisted over time.

 Currently this project comes with:

-- `activitypub-core-mongodb`
+- `activitypub-core-db-mongo`

 * TODO: SQLite, PostreSQL

 #### Authentication Adapters

+Users can sign up and log in to their account.

 Current this project comes with:

-- `activitypub-core-firebase-auth`
+- `activitypub-core-auth-firebase`

 * TODO: Passport.js

 #### Storage Adapters

+Allows for users to upload media, such as profile pictures or attachments.

 Currently this project comes with:

-- `activitypub-core-ftp-storage`
+- `activitypub-core-storage-ftp`

 * TODO: AWS S3, Firebase Storage

 #### Server Adapters

+The server must handle the core endpoint requests.

 Currently this project comes with:

-- `activitypub-core-express-middleware`
+- `activitypub-core-server-express`

 * TODO: Fastify, Next.js

 ### Plugins

 In progress.

 Injectables that can modify core functionality.

 Currently this project comes with: